matzolla/Cracking_The_ML_interview/README.md

 #### Learning Theory

-- Describe Bias and variance with example : `We can define the bias of an estimator as the difference between the expectation of a function of the data and the true parameter defining the data generating distribution.`
+- Describe Bias and variance with example : `We can define the bias of an estimator as the difference between the expectation of a function of the data and the true parameter defining the data generating distribution.` Example the `bias` of a `Bernoulli` distribution.